AJenbo/DiabloGrooboAnalysis/readme.md

 The team was able to find several candidates for dlvl 3 and 4 with a similar general layout but could not find an exact match for the pattern of tiles seen in the run.
 It is notable that dlvl 3, 4, and 9 are the only generated levels where Groobo is seen picking up any equipment.
 This observation suggests a potential correlation between item manipulation and level generation.

-While the team identified several potential methods for manipulating the game to achieve the observed outcome of dlvl 9, they were unable to determine which method was most likely due to the diverse nature of possible ways to manipulate the game, and there seemingly being no way to do so from within the game itself.
+While the team identified several potential methods for manipulating the game to achieve the observed outcome of dlvl 9, it was not possible to establish specific which method was used.
+However, the team did not discover any legitimate methods to do so from within the game itself.

 ## Missing Gameplay